How To Get an Interest-Only Mortgage as a First-Time Buyer

 Get matched with an interest-only mortgage expert

-Before entertaining the notion of applying for a first-time buyer interest-only mortgage, it would be in your best interest to seek advice from an independent broker.
-Failure to do so is only likely to lead to rejections or an overly expensive offer.
+Before considering applying for a first-time buyer interest-only mortgage, it would be in your best interest to seek advice from an independent broker.
+Failure to do so will likely result in rejections or an overly expensive offer.

 With our broker matching service, you will be paired up with an interest-only mortgage advisor who understands the complexities of the market and the alternative forms of borrowing that might be more appropriate in some circumstances.

-After a brief telephone chat to gain an understanding of your financial situation and plans, we’ll identify the right broker to take on the baton of finding you the best deal.
+After a brief telephone chat to understand your financial situation and plans, we’ll identify the right broker to find you the best deal.

 Ask a quick question